chtangwin/blog-source/content/1-github-blog-setup.md

 TODO
 ----
-- update .bashrc for deactivate() call
+- fix 'git push' issue on mobaterm

 ### Update
 *11-24-2014:* It turns out Pelican only monitors *'md'* files in content folder, so any changes to *'ipynb'*